Date : Friday 5 May 2023

 Number & merch. collection will happen at uShaka Marine World reception area adjacent to Parkade A. You do not need to bring anything with you, just your name and you can collect on behalf of a friend.
 Teams of 4 can send one member to collect for the full team.

-If you ordered a t shirt you will be able to collect it after your race from the collection point next to the bag drop and number collection.
-We have done this to move number collection long faster.
-How will you know if you ordered a t shirt in case you forgot?
-The wrist band we give you on the night will say so, it has your size on it too.
+If you ordered a t shirt you will be able to collect it before and after your race from the collection point next to the bag drop and number collection.
+We unfortunately cannot assist with size swaps.

 Please do not print anything, save the trees as we have all your details already.
 Spectators are welcome to join, but none are permitted into uShaka Marine World.